-6.02.05.01.01 Thermally-induced Reflective Cracking:
+6.02.05.01.01 Thermally-induced Reflective Cracking

-The most common accepted cause of reflective cracking is from horizontal movements concentrated at joints and cracks in the existing pavement, and is referred to as thermally-induced reflective cracking.
+The most commonly accepted cause of reflective cracking is from horizontal movements concentrated at joints and cracks in the existing pavement, and is referred to as thermally-induced reflective cracking.
 These horizontal movements are caused by temperature changes in the PCC slab and from temperature changes in the HMA layers that exhibit transverse cracks.
-The critical condition for reflective cracks due to horizontal slab movements occurs when the temperature drops from day time to night time.
-The tensile stresses and strains resulting from joint movements become critical in the areas of construction joints and cracks, because of the bond between the overlay and the existing pavement as shown in Figure 1 below.
-The movement of transverse cracking due to thermal forces (daily and seasonal) is very important to understand ie., whether they initiate at the surface of a pavement (overlay) and grow downwards or they originate and propagate from an old crack or joint in the existing pavement structure upwards.
+The critical condition for reflective cracks due to horizontal slab movements occurs when the temperature drops from daytime to nighttime.
+The tensile stresses and strains resulting from joint movements become critical in the areas of construction joints and cracks, because of the bond between the overlay and the existing pavement as shown in Figure 9.
+The movement of transverse cracking due to thermal forces (daily and seasonal) is very important to understand, i.e., whether they initiate at the surface of a pavement (overlay) and grow downwards, or they originate and propagate from an old crack or joint in the existing pavement structure upwards.
 This will dictate the optimum or cost-effective maintenance strategy.